Evidence Based Practice Diagram

 Ackley, B. J., Swan, B. A., Ladwig, G., & Tucker, S. (2008).
 Evidence-based Nursing Care Guidelines: Medical-surgical Interventions. (p.
 7).
 St. Louis, MO: Mosby Elsevier.

 Evidence Based Practice

 Haynes RB.
 Of studies, syntheses, synopses, summaries and systems: the “5S" evolution of services for evidence-based health care decisions.
 ACP J Club.
 2006 Nov-Dec;145(3):A8-9.

-P = Patient or Problem - Patients age 65 and older with high blood pressure
+P = Patient /Problem/Population - Patients age 65 and older with high blood pressure

 I = Intervention - Patient education

 C = Comparison or Control - No patient education